 Yes!
 You can easily use frozen blueberries to make pie.
-I recommend thawing the blueberries in a large bowl, then draining half of the liquid out before adding them to the skillet.
+I recommend thawing the blueberries in a large bowl and then draining half of the liquid out before adding them to the skillet.

 When making a pie with fruit, you need to use a thickener to prevent your pie filling from being runny.
-I like to use cornstarch or tapioca starch for those who have a corn allergy.
-This helps thicken the pie filling and neither of these starches adds any off flavors to the pie.
+I like cornstarch or tapioca starch for those with a corn allergy.
+This helps thicken the pie filling, and neither of these starches adds any off flavors.